 Experience & History

 Christine Diorio is a member of the Florida Bar with almost a decade of experience as both a prosecutor and public defender.
-The emphasis of her practice includes both family law and criminal defense cases.
+The emphasis of her practice includes both family law and estate planning.
 Christine is known for combining her years of courtroom experience with an openness and natural ability to connect with her clients.
 She prides herself on providing her clients with concierge-level legal services and compassionate representation.

 Christine was born in Gainesville, Florida and literally grew up inside the courthouse where her step-father is a now a Senior Judge and her mother recently retired after 48 years of service as the Chief Deputy Clerk of Court for the 8th Circuit.
 She always knew she would go to law school, and was admitted to the Florida Bar in 2006 after receiving her Juris Doctor from Florida State University College of Law.
 She graduated with High Honors from Eckerd College in St. Petersburg, Florida in 2000 with B.A. in Political Science.

 In 2007 she began her career as a state prosecutor in the 8th Judicial Circuit where she spent three years prosecuting and trying DUI and domestic violence cases in court.
 This experience in particular allowed Christine to better defend her clients when she moved to her new role at the Public Defender’s Office in the 8th circuit in 2010.